hypothesis/wp-hypothesis/readme.txt

 3. You're done!
 The frontend of your site should now be enabled to use Hypothesis.

 == Changelog ==

+= 0.7.1 =
+* Do not include wp-cli.phar on releases

 = 0.7.0 =
 * Add support for WordPress v6